Hervar77/infinity-doc/mkdocs/api/infinity.event.md

 Parameters:

 - name: `string`
-  >the name for the event handler to register
+  >The name for the event handler to register.

 - callback: `(params: any)=>void`
-  >the callback function that will be executed in case of the event getting triggered
+  >The callback function that will be executed in case of the event getting triggered.

 Example: